nikfrank/react-workshop-snoop/README.md

 #### filtering and sorting on the fly

+if there's an exact match, we should set that into `state.country`

+meanwhile

+to generate an autocomplete list

-sort by best match (match hard contains case insensitive)
+we want to sort by best match (match hard contains case insensitive)

 we need to score each country by how close a match it is to our current text